 Early World Language

+All Pulaski elementary students receive 90 minutes of Spanish instruction per week.
 Each grade has a curriculum which integrates subjects like social studies and health, along with learning about a country, having interpersonal conversations, and practicing real life scenarios.

 - Kindergarten learns about Mexico, basic conversation, colors, shapes, numbers to 10, weather, winter holidays, family and parts of the body.

 - First grade learns about Costa Rica, feelings, weather, continents and oceans, colors, shapes, numbers to 20, rainforest animals and adjectives to describe themselves.